 Social protection can reduce the incidence of corruption: Elements of need-based corruption can be addressed by social protection.
 The corruption referred to borders on insufficient earnings, an absence of basic amenities and / or the fear of lack during old-age or disability.
 Unfortunately, need-based corruption could quickly escalate to greed and social protection will not be prime to tackle greed.
 However, when a person works for thirty years at an institution and retires to very little, it can be a huge challenge.
 Others see the suffering and neglect that retired colleagues face and may be drawn to illicitly amass money or possessions as their security for the future.
 If people were guaranteed a minimum pension pay-out based on the number of years that they had worked, then at least some would rest assured that retirement is not a sentence to penury.
 The pension system after which Nigeria’s was modeled is Chile and that country has a social pension that works and has helped to foster inclusive development.

 What can be done?

-We must adopt creative ways of funding the social protection mechanisms that we establish – social pension, social security and/or social assistance.
-These could include channelling a proportion of royalties from extractive processes or a proportion of value added taxes into the funds.
+We must adopt creative ways of funding the social protection mechanisms that we establish – social pension, social security and / or social assistance.
+These could include channeling a proportion of royalties from extractive processes or a proportion of value added taxes into the funds.
 Resources in Nigeria belong to all Nigerians, so the gains therefrom should contribute to alleviating poverty.
-In addition, there are huge unclaimed dividends that companies have been carrying on their book for many years and these can be channelled into such funds given specific guidelines.
+In addition, there are huge unclaimed dividends that companies have been carrying on their book for many years and these can be channeled into such funds given specific guidelines.
 The Federal Government may direct that all such unclaimed dividend, over a period of seven years, should be passed into the social protection mechanism.